 |Age||Rent per month*|

-*Rent per month = basic rent + service costs
+*Rent per month = basic rent + certain service costs (see here which service costs count towards the rent allowance)

 People with children or disabilities have slightly different requirements.